 In the past week, China has faced heavy rains that brought extreme flooding and landslides to a number of vulnerable areas.
-As of Monday, nearly 300 people have died or went missing, while hundreds of thousands were displaced.

 Most deaths were concentrated in northern China.
 Surrounding Beijing, the Hebei Province was hit worst, with at least 114 casualties.
 Over nine million people were affected and nearly 300,000 evacuated, Los Angeles Times reported.

 In Beijing, where 37 people died, one place welcomed thousands seeking safety at the height of the storm: the Forbidden City.

 As it turned out, the ancient palace had a drainage system that protected it from the overwhelming flooding.
 It was one of the few areas that remained open during the calamity, taking 30,000 people in, BBC noted.

 The Forbidden City was built back in the Ming Dynasty in the early 1400s.
 The palace illustrates traditional Chinese architecture that goes by the idea of “high north, low south,” Shanghaiist pointed.

 Netizens naturally saw the site’s resistance to flooding and commented: